3dgep/input/README.md

 }
 ```

-Please refer to any of the [samples](samples) for more information on handing mouse input.
+Please refer to any of the [samples](samples) for more information on handling mouse input.

 ## MouseStateTracker